eclipse-archived/ceylon-lang.org/blog/2014-12-01-version-ranges.md

 modules, and then from the point of view of the program or person assembling these modules.

-So let's suppose my library `x.y` depends on `org.hibernate`.
+Let's suppose my library `x.y` depends on `org.hibernate`.
 I tested and released `x.y` with the then-current version of `org.hibernate`, which was `4.1.3`.
 What version range would I have chosen when declaring this dependency?